Festival of Lights

 Gardens Of Light

 The hilltop and gardens area at Oglebay becomes a 4-season spectacle with 150 hanging baskets of light plus thousands of lighted flowers and trees!
 The Gardens of Light tour begins with Carriage House Glass, featuring a large selection of decorative glass and other collectibles.
 Carriage House Glass is also home to the sparkling Oglebay Institute Glass Museum featuring an extensive collection of West Virginia glass and glassblowing demonstrations.
 The Gardens of Light continues next door to the Visitors' Center and just outside the Visitors' Center lies the magical Christmas Tree Garden.
-Introduced in 2003, the Christmas Tree Garden consists of 30 live trees decorated with various colored lights.
+The Christmas Tree Garden consists of 30 live trees decorated with various colored lights.
 Nestled amid the Christmas Tree Garden is the Nativity Display.
 The life-size Nativity was designed and created by a local artist, and has been a much-loved display at the Winter Festival of Lights since 1985.

 In 2004, new displays included two special designs by area fourth grade students - "Christmas Kittens" and "Playful Pup".
 These displays were the winners of a Festival of Lights New Idea Contest, in which school children were asked to submit ideas for new structures.
 During the first year over 90 entries were submitted!
 The " Lighthouse " display, introduced to the show in 2006, and "Christmas Tree Farm" added in 2013, were both designed by area school students.